The pituitary gland is in the brain. It produces several important hormones that control the production of other hormones made by glands in the body.

 Copyright © Nucleus Medical Media, Inc.

-There are several factors which may cause this condition: Tumors of the pituitary gland, hypothalamus, or brainPoor blood supply to the pituitary glandHead traumaRadiation therapy
+There are several factors that may cause this condition: Tumors of the pituitary gland, hypothalamus, or brainPoor blood supply to the pituitary glandHead traumaRadiation therapy

 to pituitary gland, head, or neck